gridgentoo/kubernetes-scenario/kubernetes/kube-api/step2-kc-api.md

-Try the following to reveal all the API resources.
+Try the following to reveal all the API resources. gdgfggadgf

 `kubectl get --raw /`{{execute}}